 - The protagonist of British World War II movie Ice Cold in Alex starts out the film drinking heavily as a result of the stress he's been put under during the campaign in Africa, and the plot is driven by his yearning for a cold beer 300 miles away.

-- Subverted in X-Men Origins: Wolverine during one of the post-credits scenes, we see Wolverine in a Japanese bar.
+- X-Men Origins: Wolverine: Subverted; during one of the post-credits scenes, we see Wolverine in a Japanese bar.
 The bartendress asks him if he's drinking to forget, to which Wolverine replies he's drinking to remember.

-- In X-Men: Days of Future Past, the younger Xavier attempts to escape from his emotional torment by consuming copious amounts of alcohol.
+- X-Men: Days of Future Past: The younger Charles Xavier attempts to escape from his emotional torment by consuming copious amounts of alcohol.

 - Bridget Jones' Diary: Bridget finds out that Daniel cheats on her with a skinny American and that he wants to marry her.
 But she will not be defeated by a bad man and an American stick insect.
 She chooses vodka and gets drunk.